 Perfect for 7-15 year olds who love to dance!
-DanceWest Summer School is hosted at Lyric Hammersmith and is just £60 for the week.
+DanceWest Summer School is hosted at Lyric Hammersmith.

 Join us from the 23-27 July to take part in a huge variety of dance workshops where you can learn new skills, try out new techniques and work with professional, experienced choreographers and dance artists.